cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Choice of Signature Algorithms

-A security analysis SHOULD be performed to ensure that the digitial signature algorithm `alg` is the appropriate strength to secure receipts.
+A security analysis MUST be performed to ensure that the digitial signature algorithm `alg` is the appropriate strength to secure receipts.

+It is recommended to select signature algorithms that share cryptographic components with the verifiable data structure used, for example:
+Both RFC9162_SHA256 and ES256 depend on the sha-256 hash function.

 ## Validity Period

-In some cases, receipts SHOULD have strict validity periods, for example, activation not too far in the future, or expiration, not too far in the past.
+In some cases, receipts might require strict validity periods, for example, activation not too far in the future, or expiration, not too far in the past.
 See the `iat`, `nbf`, and `exp` claims in {{-CWT}}, for one way to accomplish this.
 The details of expressing validity periods are out of scope for this document.